zolex/vom/README.md

 }
 ```

+### What you would do without VOM

-Usually you would now write some code that creates the model instances, put the data from your initial array in it and nest them properly.
+Usually you would write some code that creates the model instances, puts the data from your initial array in it and nests them properly.
-In very simple scenarios, writing the transformation logic as code can be good choice, but it can be a pain when it comes to very huge models, the input data structures
+In very simple scenarios, writing the transformation logic as code can be a good choice, but it can be a pain when it comes to very huge models, the input data structures
 and/or application models change while still in development, or if you want to reuse the transformation logic in other projects too because it receives the same inputs and/or uses the same models.
-This is where the true power of the VOM lies.

-**All you need to do feed any data into your models is adding the VOM attributes.**
+### How it works using VOM

+Instead of writing business logic that feeds your models, with VOM you simply configure the models using PHP attributes.

 ```php